bmooreitul/slickPdfViewer/README.md

 ### Demo
 You can see a demo here https://laraveldocs.itulbuild.com/examples/slickPdfViewer/1 <br>
 > [!NOTE]
-> Download functionality only works when the pdf is hosted on the same domain
+> Print functionality doesn't work when embedded in an cross origin iframe.
+In all other scenarios, the print functionality works.